kolenaIO/kolena/docs/metrics/prompt-based-hallucination-metric.md

 ---
-description: A guide on prompting LLMs to produce a metric for hallucinations
+description: Prompting LLMs to produce a metric for hallucinations
 ---

 # Prompt-based Hallucination Metric